DevonDeRaad/Anopheles/vis.vetted.outliers/README.md

-After running lfmm and bayescenv with 3 variables each, then separating environmental from local SNPS, then vetting each category with Phase2 data, we visualize our confidently identified and categorized SNPs.
+After running r2vim, lfmm, and bayescenv with 3 variables each, then separating environmental from local SNPS, then vetting each category with Phase2 data, we visualize our confidently identified and categorized SNPs.